Rubberazer/Darkpaw_motion_opencv/README.md

 OpenCV 4.5.0 (or any other version) can be obtained here: https://github.com/opencv/opencv

+<h1 align="left">First Version</h1>

-Version 2: Detects moving objects and once detected it tracks (and follows) them.
+  Detects moving objects and once detected it tracks (and follows) them

   Files: 2_darkpaw.cpp, makefile2

   Compile: rename 'makefile2' to 'makefile' and type 'make', pigpio and opencv libraries should be installed previously
   Execute: sudo ./2_darkpaw

+<h1 align="left">Second Version</h1>

-Version 3: Detects moving objects and once detected it tracks (and follows) them, this version also incorporates a web server for video streaming.
+  Detects moving objects and once detected it tracks (and follows) them, this version also incorporates a web server for video streaming.

   Files: 3_darkpaw.cpp, makefile3, web_root folder